Apache Kafka only officially provides an SDK for the Java language.

 How to choose a Kafka client library?

-Usually most of the libraries will have support for the producer and consumer API.
-Decisions points come around the following:- Pure implementation or librdkafka based: librdkafka is a C/C++ library that implements the Kafka API and many libraries are built as a wrapper around it.
+Pure implementation or librdkafka based: librdkafka is a C/C++ library that implements the Kafka API and many libraries are built as a wrapper around it.
 This may be acceptable to you, or not.
 The main issues can arise when you build and deploy your software.

-- Does it support your security mechanism?
+Does it support your security mechanism?
 Most libraries will for sure support PLAINTEXT, but ensure it supports the security mechanism you need for your Kafka deployment: SSL and SASL (SASL/SCRAM, SASL/OAUTHBEARER, SASL/GSSAPI, SASL/PLAIN, or even external SASL mechanisms such as SASL IAM for MSK)

-- Does it support the Confluent Schema Registry?
+Does it support the Confluent Schema Registry?
 The Confluent Schema Registry is a common implementation in a Kafka deployment, and making sure your libraries have the proper serializers and deserializers for it is very important.
 Usually, Confluent libraries do a good job at integrating with the Confluent Schema Registry.
 If it supports the Schema Registry, does it support Avro, JSON, or Protobuf? (based on your decisions)

-- Does it support the performance you need?
+Does it support the performance you need?
 This is usually the case, but make sure to do performance testing before going with a full blown implementation.
 This may save you some time.

 Kafka client libraries SDK list

-Here you can find a list of libraries that has been compiled to ensure you have some pointers on when to start with your implementation:-
+Here you can find a list of libraries that has been compiled to ensure you have some pointers on when to start with your implementation:

 Java